KitanoR/book-test-review/readme.md

 - add the following in the file `DATABASE_URL="sqlite:///test.db"` this will use the connection for the local db in test env
 - run this `TEST_ENV=true pytest` (The flag will allow us to use the .env.test file)

+# Run app using docker
+- run the command `docker-compose up --build` this will create the docker images for the app and will expose the frontend and backed endpoints.
+- to validate the frontend you just go to http://localhost:3000

 Any question reach Cayetano Rosales.